 If you notice sugar on the edge of the pan burning you may have to play with how high your heat is.
 If you need to turn the heat down, you can cook it for a bit longer.

-Cook it about 15 minutes until it has thickened slightly and darkened in color.
+Cook it about 15 minutes until it has reduced by about half, slightly thickened and darkened in color.
 You don’t want to cook it too long however because there is a potential that the mixture will separate.
+The caramel will continue to thicken as it cools.

 How to Store Vegan Caramel